CoderAgam001/Stadium-Flow/README.md

 *   **AI Engine:** `google-genai` (Gemini 2.5 Flash).
 *   **Theme:** Premium, custom-styled Black aesthetic with dynamic CSS components.

+## 📄 License

+This project is licensed under the **MIT License**.
+You are free to use, modify, and distribute the code, provided that the original copyright notice and attribution are included.
+See the [LICENSE](LICENSE) file for more details.

 ---

 [*Built with Google Gemini & Antigravity as part of the "Build With AI" series*](https://developers.google.com/community/build-with-ai)